dasc-lab/sd-images/raspi-ros2-docker-installation.md

 To test it, run `docker run hello-world` This should print a message confirming docker is working.

+4. To get ros2 galactic running, simply run `docker run osrf/ros:galactic-desktop`.
+The first time, it will download a bunch of necessary files, but in the future it should be super quick.

 ## STEP 3: Extra steps to enable hardware

 See https://github.com/dasc-lab/sd-images/blob/main/raspi4-ubuntu-20/raspi4-ubuntu-20-setup.md for additional steps that might be necessary.